-Now the police seize your $40,000 car – the one he or she was driving at the time – for administrative forfeiture.
+Now the police seize your $40,000 car – the one he was driving at the time – for administrative forfeiture.
 That doesn’t feel right, does it?

 Could it be the last straw that stresses and breaks a struggling relationship; leading to another failed marriage?